Skip to main content

 But, in summary, an installer extracts archives and syncs the content to the root.

 So, 1+1=2.
-What better way to update the root directory than using the same approach, get an archive (a SquashFS) and use rsync, et voila!
+What better way to update the root directory than using the same approach?
+Get an archive (a SquashFS) and use rsync, and voila!
 Nitrux Update System Tool was born.

 Indeed, it’s that simple.